P-F-M/logerror_zillow/README.md

 * Include only the last transaction for each properity.
 * Include Zestimate error and date of transaction.
 * Include properties that include a latitude and longitude value.
-* Remove all properties that are not single family residencies properties.
+* Remove all properties that are not single unit properties (Reference: SQL query in get_function.py).

 ## Dictionary